 - Turns on focus magnification at the lightest touch

-- Zoom ring a bit too easy to turn, easy to accidentally change focus
+- Focus ring is a bit too easy to turn, easy to accidentally change focus

 It’s fully manual but that hasn’t been too much of a pain.
 It is designed to work with Sony cameras and when you move the focusing ring it automatically triggers the magnification on the camera screen to help.
 Focus peaking works and there’s also a distance scale, so focusing isn’t much of a problem.
 Plus, the “focus throw” (the amount of distance the focusing ring covers while the amount of focus changes) is quite generous.
 This is a nice change from lenses designed for autofocus; in situations when you actually do have to manually focus those lenses it is really difficult because you have to play around with rotating the focusing ring by fractions of a millimeter.
 While on the topic of focusing, it’s worth mentioning that the focus ring stops at infinity, as opposed to the focus by wire lenses that continue to turn without stopping.
 Note: keep checking the focus as you’re shooting.
 Since it’s manual focus, I’ve set it at the beginning of an outing and come back home to find most images out of focus.
 I either misjudged the distance for the shots or I must have accidentally turned the focus ring.
 But I’m used to autofocus lenses, so I’m sure I’ll be focusing with each shot as I get used to using a manual lens.

 It has a built in lens hood but you can still get 58mm filters on it, which is something that often can’t be done with really wide angle lenses.
 You usually have to get a special attachment mechanism to be able to put a square filter holder in front.
 There’s a decent amount of vignetting without a filter on, but that hasn’t been too much of a problem for me, and I don’t get any filter vignetting when I put a filter on it (I haven’t tried putting two filters on yet).